dmo575/social_website/README.md

 ### Optmization
-Similar situation as with security.

 These are some things implemented that I consider optimization-themed:
 - **Client-side input validation**: Saves time to the server.
-I do check the same things in the server again because I imagine the client is not to be trusted.
-But for non bad actors this saves the potential back and forth with the server.
+I do perform data validation at each layer over at the server because I imagine the client is not to be trusted, but for non bad actors this saves the potential back and forth with the server.
+- **DataSource instead of DriverManager**: By using a DataSource that supports connection pooling (HikariCP) instead of the DriverManager, we make sure to not waste time closing and opening connections every time we want to execute a query.

 **Optimization - TODO**:
 - Find a single source of truth for input validation that the client and the backend can relate to.
 Database probably.

-### Other things:
-- **Concurrency**: For the sessions, the backend run a second thread that scans the table every X time and removes expired keys, so I implement Optimistic locking for the session table (WIP).

-### Backlog:
-- Create tests
-- Database for translation: Have the website text in a database and allow for different languages
-- Card that explains the website features (Auth, languages, etc).
-- Markdown ?
-- Work on concurrency.
-Do transactions and lock levels.